Complications of Pregnancy

 History of an in vitro pregnancy

-A woman who is obese with a BMI greater than 30
+A person who is obese with a BMI greater than 30

 Symptoms may include severe swelling of the hands and face, high blood pressure, headache, dizziness, irritability, decreased urine output, belly pain, and blurred vision.
 Treatment will vary based on the severity of the condition and the stage of the pregnancy.
-Treatment may include a hospital stay, bed rest, medicine to lower blood pressure, and close monitoring of both the fetus and the mother.
+Treatment may include a hospital stay, bed rest, medicine to lower blood pressure, and keeping close track of both the fetus and the parent.